AEPONYX Solutions Ensure a Dedicated Capacity for Each User

-These days, GPON and EPON are today to dramatically lower the costs of operating telecom access networks, as these technologies allow for the fiber optic access network, to be built using distributed local convergence points of 32 customers sharing the same feeder fiber.
+GPON and EPON are used today to dramatically lower the operating costs of telecom access networks.
+These technologies allow for the fiber optic access network to be built using distributed local convergence points of 32 customers sharing the same feeder fiber.
 GPON and EPON allow the fiber optic access network to remains entirely passive for 20+ km, meaning that no element in the access network requires powering of any kind.

-GPON and EPON technologies are widely recognized for being far more cost-effective than the traditional way of building active Ethernet fiber optic access network - a method not used in WDM-PON technology.
-Active Ethernet has to be built using the same topology and cost inefficiencies already present in the copper telephone network.
-As a consequence, traditional active Ethernet over a fiber optic access network requires cables with as many strands as there are customers or - another possibility - the servicing of customers from many locations with powered active electronics in the field.
+GPON and EPON technologies are widely recognized for being far more cost-effective than the traditional way of building active Ethernet fiber optic access network.
+However, Active Ethernet has to be built using the same topology and cost inefficiencies already present in the copper telephone network.
+As a consequence, traditional Active Ethernet over a fiber optic access network requires cables with as many strands as there are customers or - another possibility - the servicing of customers from many locations with powered active electronics in the field.

 With WDM-PON technology, it is possible to build an active Ethernet network with attributes of wirespeed aggregation and dedicated capacity per end-user while also benefiting from the efficiencies of passive optical network topologies.
 Because all components of WDM-PON technology can take advantage from low insertion losses, it is possible to deploy at even greater distance than that possible with EPON or GPON - even with 40 circuits sharing the same optical fiber.